Your Personality Isn't Broken, Your Climate Changed: The Mechanics of 10-Year Luck Pillars

 In the West, we tend to view astrology and personality assessments as a static snapshot.
 You are born a Taurus, or you test as an INFP, and that is itâyour identity is fixed in a vacuum.
 But the ancient Chinese Astrology framework of BaZi (Four Pillars of Destiny) is entirely different.
 It doesn't view you as a static object; it views you as a living, breathing ecosystem.

-The Metaphysics Concept Explained: Base Terrain vs. Shifting Climates
+Base Terrain vs. Shifting Climates

 Your natal birth chart (the year, month, day, and hour you were born) is just your base seed and terrain.
 It determines if you are a deeply rooted oak tree meant for slow, unshakeable growth, or a fast-moving vine meant to adapt and climb over any obstacle.
 This base nature never changes.